SoftwareAG/universalmessaging-server-docker-samples/README.md

 Note: The default value for all the above runtime parameters is whatever is present in the Server_Common.conf file of that particular Universal Messaging instance in the installation.

-Note: After the REALM_NAME environment property is set and persisted, you cannot change the realm name.

 You can pass the configurations as follows:

 	docker run -e REALM_NAME=umtest -e INIT_JAVA_MEM_SIZE=2048 -e MAX_JAVA_MEM_SIZE=2048